How to MIG Weld Stainless to Mild Steel: Step by Step

 - Leather boots.
 Grinding sparks and welding spatter can easily destroy synthetic shoes and give you severe burns.

-- A welding respirator with P100 filters for stainless steel fumes.
+- A welding respirator with P100 filters.

 As a result, you need a separate set of tools, for example, the wire liner, wire brush, grinding and cutting tools, etc.